jluchman/domir/README.md

 ### Ordered Logistic Regression

 `domin` acts like an `apply` function for models and does not have built in methods.
-This is another component of its flexibility as it can
-accommodate functions that, to this point, have not been supported in relative importance analysis.
-One pertinent example is the `polr` function from the `{MASS}` package.
+This is another component of its flexibility as it can accommodate functions that, to this point, have not been supported in relative importance analysis.
+One pertinent example is the `polr` function from the `{MASS}` package also using `pscl::pR2` as fit metric.

 ``` r
 mtcars2 <- data.frame(mtcars, carb2 = as.factor(mtcars$carb))